 Writing Prompt: What if dreams became so much more vivid that when you woke up, for a full hour you didn't know whether you were still dreaming or not?

 This episode of Writing Excuses has been brought to you by Audible.

 Audible Free Trial Details

-This entry was posted on Sunday, March 4th, 2012 at 7:45 pm and is filed under Criticism, Education, Season 7.
+This entry was posted on Sunday, March 4th, 2012 at 7:45 pm and is filed under Career and Lifestyle, Season 7, Theory and Technique.
 You can follow any responses to this entry through the RSS 2.0 feed.
 Both comments and pings are currently closed.